elf-oskari/oskari-extensions/README.md

 - linkedgeodata from linkedgeodata.org endpoint (poc - no terms asked)
     * http://linkedgeodata.org/About

- # games - just for fun
+ # /games - just for fun

  A cross-platform just-for-fun simulation of solitaire ported originally from J2ME...
  At some point jQueryUI interaction was commented out so requires zero user-interaction atm.

-# 3d - proof-of-concepts
+# /3d - proof-of-concepts

 Somewhat dated 3d embedding with WebGLEarth Globe embedded in Oskari Flyout with some basic WebGLEarth <-> Oskari interaction.